prakashhemani/coding-project/README.md

 ## Assumptions
-- Storing the data right now in memory.
-- Setting the user availability based on the day.
-Can be extended to accomadate date range and holidays.
-- While comparing the schedules for two users, checking the overalap based on the availabilty.
-Not taking into booked events/meeting for that particular user
+- **In-memory Data Storage:** The current setup stores data in memory, which can be extended to use a database for persistence.
+- **Availability Comparison:** The system compares availability without considering other booked events, focusing solely on open slots.
-- Schedule comparison is being handled for local timezon
+- **Timezone:** All comparisons are handled in the local timezone.
-- Need to add propoer data vaidation to check request payload
+- **Validation:** Basic data validation is implemented, though additional checks could improve robustness.